 Publication of this annual report is mandated by federal law.
-The annual crime statistics were compiled by the campus security supervisor, the Director of Housing, Athletics, and Security, and the Dean of Student Services.
+The annual crime statistics were compiled by the Director of Campus Safety & Security, the Director of Housing and Athletics, and the Vice President & Dean of Students.
 Information was provided by the Auburn Police Department and the Auburn Fire Department, Student Services, Human Resources Office, and relevant local and state police agencies.
-The College's yearly crime statistics are compiled on a calendar-year basis in accordance with the definitions of crimes provided by the Federal Bureau of Investigation (FBI) for use in the Uniform Crime Reporting (UCR) system.
+The College's yearly crime statistics are compiled on a calendar-year basis in accordance with the definitions of crimes provided by the Federal Bureau of Investigation (FBI) for use in the National Incident-Based Reporting System (NIBRS).
 The report includes statistics for the previous three years concerning crimes that occurred on campus and were reported to local law enforcement agencies and to "campus security authorities" or designated campus officials.
 Additionally, these statistics include people referred for campus disciplinary action for categories required under the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, including liquor and drug law violations and illegal weapons possession.
 Statistical information for certain off-campus locations or property owned or controlled by the College, as well as public property within or immediately adjacent to and accessible from campus, are collected or requested from local police departments.
 For statistical purposes, crime statistics reported to any of these sources are recorded in the calendar year in which the crime was reported.

 The crime statistics tables are reflective of the requirements mandated by federal law for compiling this report.
 The annual crime statistics compiled in this report originate with the data kept by CMCC Safety and Security Office, Student Services, Title IX Office, and Human Resources Office.
-A crime log is available for public review by contacting Scott Watkins at swatkins@cmcc.edu.
+A crime log is available for public review by contacting Director of Campus Safety & Security, Scott Watkins at swatkins@cmcc.edu.